 \begin{proof} By assumption, $\vv(E)^2=2$.
 Therefore, $\vv(E)$ is a primitive vector in $H_{\mathrm{alg}}^*(\Ku(X),\Z)$.
 By Lemma~\ref{lem:Mukai}, Lemma~\ref{lem:NoRigid}, and Lemma~\ref{lem:SemirigidAlwaysStable}, if $E$ is not $\sigma$-stable, then there exists a triangle $A\to E \to B$, where $A$ and $B$ are both $\sigma$-stable with $\ext^1=2$.
 Hence, $\vv(A)^2=\vv(B)^2=0$ and $(\vv(A)+\vv(B))^2=2$.
 But then $(\vv(A)-\vv(B))^2=-2$, a contradiction. \end{proof}

 Before stating the main result, we recall a construction by Kuznetsov and Markushevich.
-Given a line $L\subset X$, we define a torsion-free sheaf $F_L$ as the kernel of the evaluation map
+Given a line $L\subset X$, we define a torsion-free sheaf $F_L := \Ker \left( \OO_X^{\oplus 4} \onto I_L(1) \right)$ as the kernel of the evaluation map.
 Then by \cite[Section~5]{KuznetsovMarkushevic}, $F_L$ is a torsion-free Gieseker-stable sheaf on $X$ which has the same $\Ext$-groups as $I_L$, and which belongs to $\Ku(X)$.
 By definition of $\llambda_1$, one easily verifies $\vv(F_L)=\llambda_1$.
 By letting $L$ vary, the sheaves $F_L$ span a connected component of the moduli space of Gieseker-stable sheaves which is isomorphic to $F(X)$ \cite[Proposition~5.5]{KuznetsovMarkushevic}.
 We denote by $\mathcal{F}_\mathcal{L}$ the universal family.